Reader Question: My 3-year-old seems tall for his car seat. Can I move him to a booster now?

 If your vehicle has lap-only seatbelts in the rear seats, I highly recommend that you keep your child in a harnessed car seat as long as possible.
 Harnessed seats can be installed with a lap-only belt.
 Booster seats absolutely must be used with a lap/shoulder belt.
 Extended harnessing is vastly preferable to moving a child into a lap-only seatbelt.

-So, if you think your toddler is outgrowing his or her harnessed car seat, first be sure that you're checking the right signs to judge the fit.
+If you think your toddler is outgrowing his or her harnessed car seat, first be sure that you're checking the right signs to judge the fit.
 Pay close attention to the weight limits of the car seat and be sure you're looking at the forward-facing harness weight limit, not the booster weight limit (if it is a combination car seat).
 When your child is forward-facing, the harness slots should be at or above the child's shoulders.
 When the shoulders are above the top slots, it's time to change seats.
 A forward-facing car seat is also outgrown by height when the tops of the child's ears reach the top of the car seat shell.
 Most children outgrow harnessed car seats by height long before they outgrow by weight, particularly with the 65-pound seats.